Loyal American Regiment

 A Selection of British/Loyalist Broadsides

 Save, print, and use these broadsides as you see fit.
 They present an excellent opportunity to give a site or reenacting event that "lived in" appearance.
 They can be glued to planks of wood, taped gently(!) on walls, tacked to trees - you name it.
-Drag tourists out of the 21st century and back into the 18th century -- and confuse them with that funny "s."
+Drag tourists out of the 21st century and back into the 18th century -- and confuse them with that funny "S."

-These are modern recreations using an appropriate font for the era (with the funny "s").
-All are PDF files.
+These are modern recreations using an appropriate font for the era (with the funny "S").
+All are .PDF files and will open in a new browser window; close that window to return to this page.

 Price of Provisions